rickyyean/founder-dating-ritual/README.md

 ## How to use this doc

 1. [Read the background essay](http://rickyyean.com)
-2. Share it with your potential co-founders and get their buy-in (modify the details as you see fit, and feel to open issues to make your suggestion)
+2. Share it with your potential co-founders and get their buy-in (modify the details as you see fit, and feel to open an isuse to make a suggestion)